rzuritamilla/phr/os_ab_jul19/PITCHME.md

 ![](os_ab_jul19/figures/openscience_logo.png)
 @divend

-Note: if we changed our planet, we can also change our way of doing, disseminating and valuing science.
-Let's not be chicken and dare to lead this new revolution
+Note: it is clear that we, human beings, changed the chicken, and that we are changing our planet.
+Now it is time to change our approach to science and scholarship.
+We need to dare to lead this revolution.
+No more chickens.

 ---
 ### scientific revolutions
 ![](os_ab_jul19/figures/cost_publishing.JPG)

+Note: a scientific revolution is possible because we now have internet and have the means to publish our findings in a way that is accessible to everyone

 ---
 ### today and tomorrow
 ![](os_ab_jul19/figures/research_today_future.JPG)

 ---
 ### today and tomorrow
 ![](os_ab_jul19/figures/research_today_future2.JPG)

 ---
 ### Move towards open science
 @title[OpenScience]